Almost 2.7 million Australians care for someone with disability, a medical condition, mental illness or someone who is frail due to age.

-A new Integrated Plan for Carer Support Services is being developed to better recognise, support and sustain the vital work of unpaid carers.
+A new Integrated Plan for Carer Support Services (the Plan) is being developed to better recognise, support and sustain the vital work of unpaid carers.

-Current programs, services and payments available to carers are outlined below.
+Current programmes, services and payments available to carers are outlined below.

 - Young Carers Respite and Information Services